Skip to content

 Fifth technique

-Four way throw
+Four directions throw

-Forearm clamp
+Forearm lock

-A clamp in which the forearm is clamped
+A lock where the forearm is clamped

 Breath throw